 Full Bio

-At IFFS, Nital leads strategy and organization-wide mobilization.
-He contributes to the economics and policy library and top facts, drives public-policy advocacy and adoption of best practices, and builds and strengthens key alliances and collaboration, across sectors, to increase uptake of healthy and sustainable foods in different food environments and supply chains.
-Nital also provides strategic support to a range of organizations and campaigns focused on shifting norms, increasing plant-based defaults or incentivizing policy change in institutions or governments.
+As Executive Director and co-founder, Nital leads strategy and organization-wide mobilization.
+Beyond overseeing IFFS’ economics and policy files, he drives public-policy advocacy and the adoption of best practices, and weaves networks and builds alliances to increase the uptake of healthy, sustainable foods in food environments and supply chains.
+He also provides strategic support to a wide range of organizations and campaigns.

-Nick is an environmental scientist and communicator with a Master’s in Environmental Practice from Royal Roads University, where his thesis focused on greenhouse gases from animal agriculture.
-Broadly, his work maps the scientific links between our food system and the environment and translates complex evidence into clear insights that help institutions, policymakers, and the public transition toward healthier, lower-impact food systems globally.
+Nick is an environmental scientist and communicator whose work maps the scientific links between the food system and the environment, translating complex evidence into clear insights that help institutions, policymakers, and the public move toward healthier, eco-promoting food systems.

 Full Bio

-Dr. Mehta is an emergency physician, educator, and researcher whose work bridges public and individual health and rigorous evidence to advance healthier people and a more sustainable food system.
+Dr. Mehta is an emergency physician, educator, and researcher whose work bridges public and individual health with rigorous evidence to advance healthier people and a more sustainable food system.
+For over a decade he has spoken widely on the health impacts of diet and the ecological and food-security consequences of animal agriculture.

 Full Bio

-Beyond clinical practice, Tushar volunteers extensively – providing medical services in India and Haiti, supporting school-meal and community programs, and advising social-justice and environmental organizations.
-He also serves on the boards of directors for A Well-Fed World and NDECS School in Haiti and as a medical advisor to several nonprofits.
+Beyond clinical practice, Tushar volunteers extensively, providing medical services in India and Haiti and supporting school-meal and community programs.
+He serves on the boards of A Well-Fed World and the NDECS School in Haiti and as a medical advisor to several nonprofits.

 Robb is a climate advocate with 20+ years in nonprofit governance, including 17 years focused on climate and environmental issues.
 His work spans executive leadership, engagement organizing, climate-friendly city initiatives, the climate-health nexus, and data-driven communications, with a knack for reaching non-traditional audiences.
 A seasoned environmental leader, he served as Executive Director of Ecology Ottawa and the Capacity Building Institute and founded Sustainable Capacity Solutions to steer strategy, fundraising, and multi-stakeholder coalitions.
 As a policy architect, Robb has spent 15 years shaping climate, biodiversity, and food-system files across think tanks, NGOs, and advisory tables and brings cross-sector board experience in research and plant-based advocacy.